Cooper Summer Residency 2018

 Cooper Summer Residency is an annual programme for artists, writers and thinkers to reflect upon and experiment with ideas and strategies that will extend their practice.
 It is a social and discursive situation for dialogues and debates to take place between residency artists, writers, thinkers and publics, providing an alternative way to encounter, reflect and critique the plurality of contemporary culture.

-The Residency will culminate in an in-conversation event between Holm and Noble at the preview of the exhibition Politics of Small Spaces on Thursday 13 September at Cooper Gallery.
+The Residency will culminate in an in-conversation event between Holm and Noble at the preview of the exhibition Politics of Small Places on Thursday 13 September at Cooper Gallery, where they will be joined by Dr. Louise Reid, researcher in Sustainable Development and Geography at the University of St Andrews.

 The correspondence between Holm and Noble and Holm’s reflection on the pioneering Scottish urban planner Patrick Geddes’ thinking will be presented across Cooper Gallery’s website, social media channels and Group Critical Writing site.